Born: 15th February 1891, 41, Henley Road, Ipswich.

 Occupation: with Houlder Brothers and Co., Buenos Aires, Argentina.

-On the outbreak of the war Harry resigned a position in South America in order to join the Army.
+At the outbreak of the war, Harry resigned from a position in South America in order to join the Army.
 He had seen service in France and the Balkans.

 Date of Entry Therein: 20th February 1915 – France.

 Regiment: Royal Field Artillery, ‘B’ Battery, 115th Brigade.